DataDog/hiring-engineers/answers.md

 This is the [LINK](https://p.datadoghq.eu/sb/611c1346-d5cf-11eb-9198-da7ad0900005-6ddb29f91c510361e1ed6e48ee988c7b?from_ts=1625073958104&to_ts=1625077558104&live=true) to my final Dashoard.
 I enabled timeframe modification so please make sure to select something like **past 1 week or past 1 month** because by the time that you will be reviewing the exercise, some data might especially with the **APM metrics** because I would have stopped making requests to the endpoints, so in this case no data will be showed if you put a very recent timeframe.

 **Bonus Question**: *What is the difference between a Service and a Resource?* <br>
-A **Service** groups together endpoints, queries and jobs (examples: databases, message queues...) to build an application.They are very common and essential in microservices architectures. **Resource** represent a specific domain of an application.
+A **Service** groups together endpoints, queries and jobs (examples: databases, message queues...) to build an application.They are very common and essentials in microservices architectures. **Resource** represent a specific domain of an application.
 A resource can be an instrumented endpoint, a query or a background job.
 In other words resources enable the services to do their jobs.
 For example a resource can be an **HTTP request** to an **API** (like GET or POST).

 ## Final Question